Abhi7230/TillCompiler/README.md

-This is an Online Judge project made till Online Compiler part.
+This is an Online Judge project made till the Online Compiler part.